Skip to content

 The Ray tool allows controlling the exact angle in degrees (the value after the slash symbol in the picture below).

-When drawing lines, the two points of it will be snapped to the price bars by default.
+When drawing lines, the two points of a line will be snapped to the price bars by default.
 Use Shift on your keyboard to prevent snapping to the price and place the drawing points more precisely if prompted.

-To edit a line right-click on it directly in the chart and the pop-up select the line style, thickness, and color.
+To edit a line, right-click on it directly in the chart and use the pop-up to select the line style, thickness and colour.

 Check the Apply as default box to apply the current settings as the default for all the future objects of this type.

-For horizontal lines check the Snap to chart price box and set the exact price level to place the horizontal line.
+For horizontal lines check the Snap to chart prices box and set the exact price level to place the horizontal line.

-For the trendlines and the rays check the Show angle box to display the exact line angle on the chart.
+For trend lines and rays check the Show angle box to display the exact line angle on the chart.

-Check the Extend to infinity box to turn a trendline to a ray and vise versa.
+Check the Extend to infinity box to turn a trend line to a ray and vice versa.

 When done click OK to apply changes.